cilium/cilium/Documentation/architecture.rst

 Tunnel                   node             64k             Max 32k nodes (IPv4+IPv6) or 64k nodes (IPv4 or IPv6) across all clusters
 IPv4 Fragmentation       node             8k              Max 8k fragmented datagrams in flight simultaneously on the node
 ======================== ================ =============== =====================================================

+For some BPF maps, the upper capacity limit can be overridden using command line options for ``cilium-agent``.
+A given capacity can be set using ``--bpf-ct-global-tcp-max``, ``--bpf-ct-global-any-max``, ``--bpf-nat-global-max``, ``--bpf-policy-map-max``, and ``--bpf-fragments-map-max``.

+Using ``--bpf-map-dynamic-size-ratio`` the upper capacity limits of the connection tracking, NAT, and policy maps are determined at agent startup based on the given ratio of the total system memory.
+For example a given ratio of 0.03 leads to 3% of the total system memory to be used for these maps.

 Kubernetes Integration
 ======================